 - A ranked list of your top three research interests, or labs, after reviewing our faculty research summaries

-- A written description of your research interests and rankings of your research area choices; and
+- A written description of your research interests and rankings of your research area choices

-- Three short answer responses (each one in 3,000 characters or less, including spaces) to the following questions:
+- Four short answer responses (each one in 3,000 characters or less, including spaces) to the following questions:

 - Describe your role in a recent research project you have done as part of your coursework, as part of the science fair, or in a research position.
 What was the project, how long did you work on it, did you have collaborators (if so, who were they), what did you actually do to work toward the project’s current status?